NSNolan/LockerRoom/README.md

 Out-of-process disk operations are an incremental step towards running Locker Room inside of an App Sandbox.
 Locker Room will not enable App Sandboxing until the launch daemon is codesigned with a developer identity, provisioning profile and can be run without disabling System Integrity Protection.

+Logs that are emitted from the launch daemon process will redact all dynamic variables.
+To enable private logging install the profile [EnablePrivateLogging.mobileconfig](Debug/EnablePrivateLogging.mobileconfig) on your host machine.

 #### Retired PIV Slots

 The YubiKey SDK allows for using the following PIV slots: PIV Authentication (9a), Digital Signature (9c), Key Management (9d), Card Authentication (9e) and Attestation (f9).
 These slots have canonical usages and do not typically store a raw RSA or ECC private key for encryption and decryption.
 Even though there is no direct support via the YubiKey SDK, there does exists 20 retired key management slots (82-95) capable of storing a raw private key.
 So that a user does not have to reserve or misuse one of the supported PIV slots for a raw private key, Locker Room can be configured to allow a user to enroll a key using one of these unsupported PIV slots with the following command: